github/semantic/docs/coding-style.md

 Haskell is a syntactically-flexible language, which gives the programmer a tremendous amount of leeway regarding the appearance of their code.
-This is a set of best practices that we use in `semantic` and its related projects.
+This is a set of best practices that we use in `lexicon` and its related projects.

 This file draws from the style guides written by [Johan Tibbel](https://github.com/tibbe/haskell-style-guide/blob/master/haskell-style.md) and [Kowainik](https://kowainik.github.io/posts/2019-02-06-style-guide).